Historical Society of Berks County: Henry Janssen Library

 The Henry Janssen Library, located at 160 Spring Street, Reading, PA, is the center for genealogical and historical research at the Historical Society of Berks County.
 The Henry Janssen Library is acknowledged to be one of the best and most thoroughly indexed collections of county data in Pennsylvania.
-Library opening hours are Wednesday through Friday, 8AM to 5PM and Saturday, 8AM to 4PM.
+Library opening hours are Wednesday through Saturday, 9AM to 3PM.
 Access to the library is free for members of the Historical Society of Berks County.
 There is a charge of $7 per day for library access for non-members.
 Children under the age of 18 must be accompanied by an adult.

 Included in the library collection are various books on local genealogy and history, Fraktur, broadsides, photographs, almanacs, sheet music, ledgers from local businesses, newspapers dating back to 1796, blueprints, surveys, maps, city directories from 1856, census records, numerous archival collections, Schuylkill Navigation Company and Union Canal plans, tax records from 1753, among other documents.
 There are numerous genealogical resources (many on Pennsylvania Dutch history) available to Library users, including church and cemetery records dating back to the 1730s.
 Extensive computer database are keyword searchable, and available on the website to start conducting genealogical and historical research.

 For a fee, the library also offers research services for those unable to visit the library in person.